 While these kinds of steps may seem simple on their face, they can be elusive to technical professionals who are immersed in the scientific and engineering aspects of their work.
 Ringbolt has worked with clients to create content that bridges the understanding gap between technical professionals and non-technical audiences in clear and engaging ways, including:

 - An article published in Business North Carolina Magazine regarding BNNano, a start-up firm, and their amazing technology.

 - An article published in Golf Business Magazine informing readers of a novel medical device that citizen responders can use to assist others during breathing medical emergencies.

-- An infographic created for the medical device noted above.
+- A white paper for the device above.